-The black carbon refractive index are from the Optical Properties of Aerosols and Clouds (OPAC) database (Hess et al., 1998), with a value at 500nm of 1.75 for the real part and 0.45i for the imaginary part.
+The black carbon refractive index are from (bon), with a value at 500nm of 1.95 for the real part and 0.79i for the imaginary part.

 (e) Sulfate

 A scaling factor on mass extinction of 1.375 is used up to CY47R3, which meant to represent the ratio in molar masses between ammonium sulfate and sulfate.
 In CY48R1, it is used only if ammonium is not included in the aerosol tracers.
 The refractive index is taken from the Global Aerosol Climatology Project (GACP, http://gacp.giss.nasa.gov/data_sets/) and it is representative of dry ammonium sulfate.
 The growth factors shown in Table 5.2 are from (Tang and Munkelwitz, 1994)